-If you plan to modify your vehicle. consult with your Honda dealer.
+If you plan to modify your vehicle, consult with your Honda dealer.

 • Do not attach or place objects on the front airbag covers.
-Any object attached to or placed on the covers marked "SRS AIRBAG." in the center of the steering wheel and on top of the dashboard, could interfere with the proper operation of the airbags.
+Any object attached to or placed on the covers marked "SRS AIRBAG," in the center of the steering wheel and on top of the dashboard, could interfere with the proper operation of the airbags.
 Or, if the airbags inflate, the objects could be propelled inside the vehicle and hurt someone.
+Only on models equipped with side airbags

 - Do not attach hard objects on or near a front door.
-If a side airbag inflates, a cup holder or other hard object attached on or near the door could be propelled inside the vehicle and hurt someone - Do not place any objects over the outside edge of a front seat-back.
-Covering the outside edge of a front seat-back, with a non-Honda seat cover for example, could prevent the airbag from inflating properly.
+If a side airbag inflates, a cup holder or other hard object attached on or near the door could be propelled inside the vehicle and hurt someone. - Do not place any objects over the outside edge of a front seat-back.
+Covering the outside edge of a front seat-back, with a non-Honda seat cover for example, could prevent the side airbag from inflating properly.

-Your vehicle has several convenient. storage areas so you can stow cargo safely.
+Your vehicle has several convenient storage areas so you can stow cargo safely.

 The glove box, and the pockets in the doors and seat-backs, are designed for small, lightweight items.
 The cargo area is intended for larger, heavier items.
-In addition, the back seats can be folded to allow you to carry more cargo or longer items.
+In addition, the back seats can be folded or removed to allow you to carry more cargo or longer items.

-However, carrying too much cargo, or improperly storing it, can affect your vehicle's handling, stability, and operation, and make it unsafe.
+However, carrying too much cargo, or improperly storing it, can affect your vehicle's handling, stability, stopping distance, and tires, and make it unsafe.
 Before carrying any type of cargo, be sure to read the following pages.